 One of the common challenges you would face as a marketer working at a new startup is how to market a product.

-Of course, using ads will deliver better results quickly, provided the advertising campaign is handled well enough.
+Of course, using paid ads will deliver better results quickly, provided the advertising campaign is handled well enough.

 Sadly, the effects always wear off too fast, leaving the metrics or Key Performance Indicators, like traffic and clicks, to drop tremendously.